ajfisher/embodied-bots/README.md

-# Building Embodied Bots Workshop - DDD Melbourne 2017
+# Building Embodied Bots Workshop

-This is the supporting repo for the Building Embodied Bots workshop taking place at DDD Melbourne, 2017.
+This is the supporting repo for the Building Embodied Bots workshop

 This repo is subject to lots of change, so please run regular `git pull` actions on it to ensure you have the latest code.